Defoliation During the Vegetative and Flowering Stage

 Extreme defoliation refers to the aggressive and extensive removal of a significant portion of a cannabis plant’s foliage.
 This practice goes well beyond what would be considered standard or moderate leaf trimming.
 While there is no precise definition of the threshold for “extreme,” it typically involves stripping away a substantial percentage of the plant’s leaves, often up to 50% or more.

-You’ll want to start topping when your plant has 5 or 6 total nodes.
-Topping is when you cut the main branch right after a new node so that the two branches coming from the node site will receive more energy and will become stronger.
-This will encourage your plant to grow more horizontally and it will appear “bushy.”
+Topping should be initiated when the plant has developed 5 or 6 total nodes.
+Topping involves cutting the main branch immediately after a new node, allowing the two branches emerging from that node site to receive more energy and become stronger.
+This encourages the plant to grow more horizontally, resulting in a “bushier” appearance.

-You’ll want to give your plants a good trim about 4 to 8 weeks after planting your seed.
-You will see that you have created a number of new node points by topping as well as having encouraged stronger branches.
-Yet, you’ll also notice that there are a number of smaller leaves and branches within and beneath the canopy that are using energy without producing buds or capturing light.
-Prune away these leaves and small stems within and beneath the canopy.
-We recommend that you prune your plants every 2 weeks until about 1 week before you turn to flower.
-How do you know which leaves to remove?
-If the light to a single fan leaf is blocked by two or more leaves, remove it.
+Plants should receive a thorough trimming approximately 4 to 8 weeks after the seed is planted.
+At this point, topping has created numerous new node points and encouraged stronger branch development.
+However, there will also be smaller leaves and branches within and beneath the canopy that consume energy without producing buds or capturing light.
+These leaves and small stems within and beneath the canopy should be pruned away.
+It is recommended to prune the plants every 2 weeks until about 1 week before transitioning to the flowering stage.
+To determine which leaves to remove, any single fan leaf that has its light blocked by two or more leaves above it should be pruned.

 Defoliating during flowering stage